AndreaCardone/evalAd5933/README.md

 The aim of this software is to provide an abstraction layer for the ad5933/ad5934 evaluation board

-To build this program are needed:
+To build this program the following libraries are needed:
 - **cyusb-linux** with libcyusb built, cyusb-linux should be placed in the parent folder of this project.
 - **libusb-1.0**